Atheos Cloud Based IDE

 Installation of Atheos requires uploading the files and making several directories and a config file writeable.
 There is no database and no other server components are required.
 PHP 5.3 or above is recommended, however, the system will work with any version of PHP over v.5.

-For more information please read the installation instructions on the Wiki.
+For more information please read the installation instructions within source.

 Support the Atheos Project

 If you want to support Codiad, and all the hard work that they did, please donate to them on Codiad.
 I am maintaining my fork of Atheos out of my own personal desire on my own personal time.
 I am just a dude who likes to program whenever I can as the job that I have has nothing to do with fun.

 If you want to see Atheos be developed further, don't worry, it most likely will as I love working on it and want to see it succeed.
 The Codiad folks really created a piece of art.

 A nice supportive email would do me just fine.